 The first of what Redford intended to be a trilogy on the price of success in America (the second being The Candidate), Downhill Racer has a fascinating back story.
 Based on the 1963 novel by Oakley Hall, The Downhill Racers, it was originally optioned by Paramount whose first go around failed.
 When Robert Evans took over the studio, he used it as an added attraction to lure in Roman Polanski, an avid skier, to make Rosemary’s Baby.
 Redford, who was already on board to star in the horror film, had taken a keen interest in the ski picture, and secretly enticed Salter to write the screenplay.
 In the meantime, due to his involvement with Rosemary’s Baby, Polanski was pulled off the project and Redford was sued by the studio from walking away from Blue, another movie he was contracted for.
 The film fell by the wayside but Redford was determined.
 It became his baby and he convinced the studio to let him produce it cheaply by filming in Europe at such spectacular alpine locations as Wengen, Switzerland; Megève, France; and Kitzbuhel and St. Anton, Austria.
 Redford handpicked Ritchie as the director and with bare bones expenses the film ultimately came in under budget at $1.8 million.

 The film also stars Gene Hackman, delivering his usual excellent performance as the Olympic ski coach, the gorgeous Camilla Sparv, Robert Evans’s ex-wife, as Redford’s glamorous love interest and Dabney Coleman as the assistant coach.

-Here is the rather terse trailer for the Criterion version, but it will give you a feel for the stunning scenery and cinematography.
+Here is the original trailer which will give you a feel for the stunning scenery and cinematography.
 If you’re enticed, then I highly recommend you give this underrated 60s classic a whirl.